Haim Kantorovitch: Political career

-In America, Kantorovitch was initially a "labor Zionist," a member of the Poale-Zion movement.
+In America, Kantorovitch was initially a "labor Zionist," a member of the Poale-Zion movement, a socialist organization formed in 1903 after a split from the General Jewish Labour Bund over the question of Zionism.
 Highly regarded for his knowledge of political history and Marxist theory, in the 1920s Kantorovitch was employed as a teacher in the high school operated by the Workman's Circle (Yiddish: אַרבעטער־רינג — Arbeiter Ring), a Jewish fraternal organization based in New York City.
 Kantorovitch was also the director of the children's camps sponsored annually by the Workman's Circle organization.

 Haim Kantorovitch was the voice of the Militant faction in several influential pamphlets published during the Socialist Party's internal struggles of the 1930s.

 In 1926, Kantorovitch left the Poale-Zion movement to join the successor to the Jewish Socialist Federation of the Socialist Party of America — the Jewish Socialist Verband.
 Kantorovitch was a frequent contributor to the publications of the Verband before becoming the editor of the official organ of the organization, a newspaper called Der Wecker.

 Kantorovitch continued to teach at various Workmen's Circle schools in Baltimore, Waterbury, Newark, and New York City.
 While in Baltimore he published his first English-language article, "The Rise and Decline of Neo-Communism," a critical analysis of Communism and the Russian Revolution of 1917.
 The editor of the Modern Monthly, V.F.
-Calverton, was so impressed with Kantorovitch and his ideas that he was made an Associate Editor of the magazine, to which he frequently contributed.
+Calverton, was so impressed with Kantorovitch and his ideas that he was made an associate editor of the magazine, to which he frequently contributed.